xobes/4-Axis-Polar-3D-Printer/README.md

 This is my 4 axis, polar, "core-RΘ" 3D printer – an entirely new type of multi axis 3D printer designed from the ground up.

-Check out my youtube video for more details!
+Check out my youtube video to see it in action!
 [![Watch the video](https://github.com/user-attachments/assets/5ff6b6d4-47f7-4616-a891-96f6d1f49b7c)](https://www.youtube.com/@joshuabird333)

 You can view the 3d model [online](https://a360.co/3VdXkRY) to see how to assemble the printer.
 Everything is 3D printable, however I got the extruder mount made out of metal by JLCPCB as there is quite a bit of torque on that part.
 I've also included the gerber files to make your own PCB buildplate, but a sheet of MDF wood would also work.